TERMS AND CONDITIONS OF SUPPLY OF SERVICES FOR BUSINESS CUSTOMERS

-3.2 The Supplier shall use reasonable endeavors to meet any performance dates for the Services specified in the Offer, but any such dates shall be estimates only and time shall not be of the essence for the performance of the Services.
+3.2 The Supplier shall use reasonable endeavours to meet any performance dates for the Services specified in the Offer, but any such dates shall be estimates only and time shall not be of the essence for the performance of the Services.

-3.3 Where the supply of Services is contingent upon the performance of the Club, without prejudice to clause 11.6 below, the Supplier will use it’s reasonable endeavors to procure compliance by the Club with the terms of the Offer to the extent of it’s ability to do so under the Supplier’s contractual relationship with the Club.
+3.3 Where the supply of Services is contingent upon the performance of the Club, without prejudice to clause 11.6 below, the Supplier will use it’s reasonable endeavours to procure compliance by the Club with the terms of the Offer to the extent of it’s ability to do so under the Supplier’s contractual relationship with the Club.
 However, if the Supplier’s performance of any of its obligations in respect of the Services is prevented or delayed by any act or omission of the Club or failure by the Club to perform any relevant obligation then the Supplier shall not be liable for any costs or losses sustained or incurred by the Customer arising directly or indirectly from the Supplier’s failure or delay to perform any of its obligations as set out in this clause 3.